Key Quote

 Technique 1 — BACKHANDED COMPLIMENT

-Collins constructs a backhanded compliment (a remark that seems to praise but actually insults): Elizabeth has 'loveliness and amiable qualifications' BUT these are negated by her small fortune.
+Collins constructs a backhanded complimentbackhanded compliment — A remark that appears to praise but actually insults: Elizabeth has 'loveliness and amiable qualifications' BUT these are negated by her small fortune.
 The verb 'undo' is devastating — it means her personal qualities are literally cancelled by her poverty.
 Beauty and character count for nothing without money.

 The word 'unhappily' pretends to sympathise while delivering a financial verdict.
 The formal diction — 'portion', 'in all likelihood', 'qualifications' — gives the insult the tone of a legal assessment.
-Collins speaks like a valuer (a person who assesses worth) rather than a suitor, calculating Elizabeth's market value with cold precision.
+Collins speaks like a valuervaluer — A person who assesses the worth or price of something rather than a suitor, calculating Elizabeth's market value with cold precision.

 Key Words